arvindtelharkar1992/Automated-Server-Provisioning/README.md

 -  Run npm install aws-sdk to update dependencies and to ensure that the sdk is setup.
 -  After setting up the sdk, run the command $nodejs awsInstance.js to create an EC2 instance.
 It does take some time to create the instance after which the public IP address of the instance will be printed out.

+## Updating the inventory file:
+- Once we run awsInstance.js, a file called 'inventory' will get updated and have the following line appended to it: node1 ansible_ssh_host="IP_ADDRESS_OF_EC2_INSTANCE" ansible_ssh_user=ec2-user ansible_ssh_private_key_file=AssignmentKey.pem
+- Here, AssignmentKey.pem is the name of the pem file which is used for authentication while sshing into the EC2 instance.